strapi/strapi/packages/core/admin/admin/src/pages/SettingsPage/pages/Roles/EditPage/components/Permissions/README.md

   - someChecked: `true` or `false`,
   - checked: `true` of `false`
     > Both states are coupled: if `someChecked=true` then `checked=false`.
-    > In terms of user's interaction when cliking a parent checkbox it will toggle the value of its children.
+    > In terms of user's interaction when clicking a parent checkbox it will toggle the value of its children.

 Ex: given the following data: